The residual maximin share: Introduction

 Previously, it was shown that for additive valuations, there are partial allocations that are EFX and $\frac{2}{3}$-MMS and full allocations that are EFL and $\frac{2}{3}$-MMS~\cite{AkramiR25a} (the result there is stated for EF1, not EFL, but the proofs do give EFL), and that for {\em restricted MMS-feasible} valuations (a class of valuations that is more general than additive valuations) simultaneous EFL and MXS allocations exist~\cite{AG24}.
 The combination of Corollary~\ref{cor:EFLRSF} and observations~\ref{obs:MXS}, \ref{obs:RSFdominating} and~\ref{obs:EFXRSF} unify and somewhat extend these results.
 This is summarized in the following corollary.

 \begin{corollary} In every allocation instance with monotone valuations, there is a partial MXS-allocation that is EFX, and a full MXS-allocation that is EFL.
-Moreover, if valuations are subadditive, these guarantees are satisfied together with $\frac{1}{n}$-MMS, and if valuations are additive, these guarantees are satisfied together with $\frac{2}{3}$-MMS. \end{corollary}
+Moreover, if valuations are additive, these guarantees are satisfied together with $\frac{2}{3}$-MMS. \end{corollary}